microsoft/AI-For-Beginners/3-NeuralNetworks/04-OwnFramework/README.md

 ## 🚀 Challenge

 In the accompanying notebook, you will implement your own framework for building and training multi-layered perceptrons.
 You will be able to see in detail how modern neural networks operate.

-Proceed to the [OwnFramework](OwnFramework.ipynb) notebook and work through it
+Proceed to the [OwnFramework](OwnFramework.ipynb) notebook and work through it.

 ## [Post-lecture quiz](https://black-ground-0cc93280f.1.azurestaticapps.net/quiz/8)